lukso-network/docs/docs/faq/migration/token-migration.md

 ## What happens with LYXe being sent back to the LYXe Contract?

-Any LYXe accidentally sent to the [LYXe Token address](https://etherscan.io/token/0xA8b919680258d369114910511cc87595aec0be6D) on Ethereum will be [automatically sent as LYX](https://medium.com/lukso/the-lyxe-migration-process-374053e5ddf5) to the sending address on the LUKSO Blockchain.
+Any account that accidentally sent LYXe to the [LYXe Token address](https://etherscan.io/token/0xA8b919680258d369114910511cc87595aec0be6D) on Ethereum will [receive the equal amount of LYX](https://medium.com/lukso/the-lyxe-migration-process-374053e5ddf5) on the LUKSO Blockchain.

 ## Will LYXe be deprecated after the migration bridge closes?